 How Do You Tie-Dye a Black Shirt (or any clothing) Without Bleach?

-You can use toilet bowl cleaner and peroxide as an alternative to bleach when reverse tie-dying.
+You can use toilet bowl cleaner and peroxide as an alternative to bleach when you want to reverse tie dye.

 How Do I Get my Black Clothing to Bleach to White instead of Orange?